German name: Surnames

 The preposition von ("of") was used to distinguish nobility; for example, if someone was baron of the village of Veltheim, his family name would be von Veltheim.
 In modern times, people who were elevated to nobility often had a 'von' added to their name.
 For example, Johann Wolfgang Goethe had his name changed to Johann Wolfgang von Goethe.
 This practice ended with the abolition of the monarchy in Germany and Austria in 1919.
 Sometimes von is also used in geographical names that are not noble, as in von Däniken.

-With family names originating locally, many names display particular characteristics of the local dialects, such as the south German, Austrian and Swiss diminutive endings -l -el, -erl, -le or -li as in Kleibl, Schäuble or Nägeli (from 'Nagel', nail).
+With family names originating locally, many names display particular characteristics of the local dialects, such as the south German, Austrian and Swiss diminutive endings -l -el, -erl, -le or -li as in Kleibl, Netzel, Schäuble or Nägeli (from 'Nagel', nail).
 The same is true for regional variants in the naming of professions.
 While a barrel-maker from Hamburg may have been called "Böttcher", a Bavarian could easily have been called "Schäffler".

 The surnames of the German Jews are a special case, as they were introduced later, in the late 18th to early 19th century, per fiat.
 The Prussian authorities imposed made-up and sometimes derogatory names.
 For instance, the name "Waldlieferant" (lit.: forest supplier) was "created" to ridicule a Jewish timber trader.
-Even way more offensive expressions ("Afterduft"; lit.: anus odor) were in use.
+Even way more offensive expressions ("Afterduft"; lit.: anus odour) were in use.
 This is by no means the rule, though; on the contrary, those surnames most quickly recognized as probably Jewish in origin are distinctly poetical ones, probably as they were made-up choices by the people themselves (e.g. Rosenzweig).

 Immigration, often sponsored by local authorities, also brought foreign family names into the German-speaking regions.
 Depending on regional history, geography and economics, many family names have French, Dutch, Italian, Hungarian or Slavic (e.g. Polish) origins.
 Sometimes they survived in their original form; in other cases, the spelling would be adapted to German (the Slavic ending ic becoming the German -itz or -itsch or Baltic "-kis" becoming "-ke").
 Over time, the spelling often changed to reflect native German pronunciation (Sloothaak for the Dutch Sloothaag); but some names, such as those of French Huguenots settling in Prussia, retained their spelling but with the pronunciation that would come naturally to a German reading the name: Marquard, pronounced [maʁkaʁ] in French, ended up being pronounced [ˈmaʁkvaʁt] much like the German Markwart from which it was originally derived.

 Marriage

 Traditionally, the wife adopts her husband's Nachname on marriage and drops her own.
 However, due to the legal equality of sexes, the opposite is possible as well, though rare.

-A few examples of the practice under German law, if "Herr (Mr) Schmidt" and "Fräulein (Miss) Meyer" marry:
+A few examples of the practice under German law, if "Herr (Mr) Schmidt" and "Frau (Miss) Meyer" marry: